 In addition to specific projects listed below, genomics research is helping us attack childhood cancer – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

 Dr. Cesare Spadoni is developing treatments for rhabdomyosarcoma, the most common pediatric soft tissue sarcoma and it represents 3% of childhood cancers.
 Rhabdomyosarcoma can occur in the head and neck, genitourinary area, trunk, and extremities, and may cause pain and/or a mass or swelling.

-The aggressive subtype, alveolar rhabdomyosarcoma, results from the abnormal fusion of two genes and is difficult to treat.
-These young patients have a poor prognosis.
+The aggressive subtype, alveolar rhabdomyosarcoma, has a poor prognosis and results from the abnormal fusion of two genes.
 Dr. Spadoni’s team is using the small molecule drug, volasertib, a highly potent inhibitor of the enzyme PLK1 that reduces activity and stability of the abnormal fused proteins.
 Significantly, the anti-cancer effects of volasertib are more pronounced when combined with the chemotherapy, vincristine.

 Volasertib has already been studied as single agent in Phase I clinical trials in children with leukemia and refractory solid tumors.
-With support from the NFCR AIM-HI Translational Research Initiative, volasertib has advanced in pre-clinical research toward clinical trials.
-A Phase I clinical trial will begin in 2020 to bring this combined treatment to patients with relapsed or refractory rhabdomyosarcoma, with and without the gene fusion abnormalities.
+With support from the NFCR AIM-HI Translational Research Initiative, volasertib has advanced in pre-clinical research toward clinical trials and a Phase I clinical trial will begin in 2021.